“Hawaii of Korea”? Does Jeju Island live up to its nickname?

 Jeju is gorgeous on its own accord, and doesn’t need a tagline to justify its beauty.

-Before you pack your bags and book your flights, don't forget to do this.. you'll thank us later.
+We’ve put together this Jeju itinerary with our best advice and itinerary suggestions to help you start planning your every own vacation to Jeju island.
+But before you pack your bags and book your flights, don’t forget to do this… you’ll thank us later.

 This was no cruise ship.
 I mean, when we saw the ferry in the harbor, Ben’s first words were, “I think it’s sagging in the middle.”
 Not something you want to hear minutes before you board a ship for the night.